kaiosilveira/nodejs-let-it-crash/README.md

 loadtest --rps 4 'http://localhost:3000/to-dos' -H x-user-id:fuhdafhda-fdsfdsaf-fdsfd-dsfds-fddg
 ```

-The table below shows a fraction of the log data, with several log fields ignored for simplicity (If you're interested in seeing the full picture, just clone this repo and run it locally):
+The table below shows a fraction of the log data, with several log fields ignored for simplicity (if you're interested in seeing the full picture, just clone this repo and run it locally):

 | Message                                                                 | Status Code | Date                     | Process ID |
 | ----------------------------------------------------------------------- | ----------- | ------------------------ | ---------- |